sipeed/MaixPy/docs/doc/en/source_code/add_c_module.md

 ## General Function Wrapping

-If the function you want to wrap does not depend on other features of MaixPy, you can directly use the general methods for adding modules to Python using C/C++.
-You can search for methods like `ffi` or `ctype` on the internet.
-> PRs are welcome to add more methods.
+If the function does not depend on MaixPy APIs, use a standard Python extension method such as `ctypes`, CFFI, or pybind11.
+Choose one method and follow its official build instructions for the target architecture.

 ## If Your Module Needs to Depend on Other MaixPy Basic APIs